 Richness of multi-sensory information

 Colour has a major role in our design process, and in Biophilic Design.
-And, while there are many variables that can effect how we perceive and respond to colour (which we have explored before on this blog, The Importance of Colour in Interiors and How to Use It), there is some consensus in Biophilic design research around the colours that have a positive effect on our mood and behaviour, due to their association with nature.
+And, while there are many variables that can effect how we perceive and respond to colour (which we have explored before on this blog in the article Understanding How We React to Colour) there is some consensus in Biophilic design research around the colours that have a positive effect on our mood and behaviour, due to their association with nature.
 Here’s a summary of what recent studies have discovered:

 Blues and cyans make us think of clear sky and the sea.
 These colours feature prominently in our collections.
 Some of our bestsellers are in this palette of blue, cyan and blue-greens; our Turquoise and Fermain cushions and throws and the Rhythmic Tides Rug.